-Luke 11:23-24 says, “If the miracles that were performed in you had been performed in Sodom, it would have remained to this day.
+Matthew 11:23-24 says, “If the miracles that were performed in you had been performed in Sodom, it would have remained to this day.
 But I tell you that it will be more bearable for Sodom on the day of judgment than for you.”
 Because these people refused to soften their hearts, Jesus tells them that they will have an even harsher judgment and punishment than two towns destroyed for their wickedness.

 Are Some Sins Worse than Others?

 In 1 Corinthians 6:18, Paul says, “Flee from sexual immorality.
 All other sins a man commits are outside his body, but he who sins sexually sins against his own body.”

 The Holy Spirit inspired Paul to express that sexual sin is different from other sins.
 Because the sin is against the human body, Christians commit the sin against the dwelling place of the Holy Spirit.
 Paul said, “All other sins are outside the body.”
 This distinguishes sexual sin from coveting, for example, because coveting is a sin done outside the human body.